75 Years of the Supreme Court of India

 - Appointment: By the President, consulting other judges as needed.

-- Removal: For misbehaviour or incapacity, by President after Parliament’s approval with special majority.
+- Removal: For misbehaviour or incapacity, by the President after Parliament's approval with a special majority.

 - Guardian of the Constitution: Ensures rule of law and protection of Fundamental Rights.